esa/nanosat-mo-framework/docs/source/opssat/testing.rst

 ===============================================
 Testing your app in an OPS-SAT-like environment
 ===============================================
-Testing your app with the NMF SDK is a good first point to see if the basic features work.
+Testing your app with the NMF SDK is the fastest way to confirm if all functional features work .
 However, there might be some problems with respect to the behaviour on a real satellite with a space link between your ground software (CTT during development) and your app.
 To find these problems early on, it is recommended to test your app in a semi-authentic test setup.